-- CRMC coordinated a speaker for the Coffee County School System who addressed bullying, the dangers of social media and suicide prevention for all middle school and high school students (6th 12th grade).
-CRMC also hosted a community forum that was open to all members of the community to discuss the same topics. - CRMC hosted a program titled "Discussions with the Doc" for community education.
-Members of the CRMC medical staff presented topics, such as obstetrician gynecology ("OB-GYN") directed towards puberty, adolescents and OB-GYN geared towards adult issues (i.e. menopause and hormonal balance), and orthopedic knee and hip arthritis.
-CRMC has made an on-going commitment to host the community discussions between community members and CRMC medical staff across multiple specialties. - Every year CRMC holds a Community Health and Wellness Day to provide blood draws to the community at a reduced rate and host a walk/bike ride.
+- Much of our health education focus between 2020 through 2022 has focused on the education of the spread and mitigation of COVID-19. - CRMC has a program titled "Discussions with the Doc" for community education.
+Due to COVID limiting in-person meetings, we began organizing a Podcast.
+Members of the CRMC medical staff spoke on healthcare topics, such as obstetrician and gynecology, orthopedics, bariatrics, cardiology and more.
+CRMC hopes to restart the in-person community discussions between community members and CRMC medical staff across multiple specialties soon. - Every year CRMC holds a Community Health and Wellness Day to provide blood draws to the community at a reduced rate and host a walk/bike ride.
 The event brings in community vendors to discuss health disparities in our community, such as mental health, cardiology, women's health, orthopedics, urology and many more topics. - Atkinson County Health Fair A health fair that was organized by the County of Atkinson for county employees and spouses.
-CRMC discussed medical and preventative services with over 100 city and county employees. - Coffee County School System Health Fair CRMC discussed medical and preventative services with over 500 school system employee and family members. - CRMC provided childbirth classes every other month for the community.
+CRMC discussed medical and preventative services with over 100 city and county employees. - CRMC provided childbirth classes every other month for the community.
 The sessions were facilitated by the Labor and Delivery registered nurse staff.
-The classes provided educational lessons about the nutritional needs of mother and fetus, anesthesia, delivery, breastfeeding, and many other informative topics.

-- CRMC is currently working with Emory Healthcare to start a bariatric program at CRMC.
-CRMC has identified a general surgeon, on staff, to be trained by Emory physicians in bariatric surgery. - Pre-diabetes classes The "Change24" class is a Diabetes Prevention Program that is led by a certified Lifestyle Coach.
+The classes provided educational lessons about the nutritional needs of mother and fetus, anesthesia, delivery, breastfeeding, and many other informative topics. - CRMC continues to collaborate with Emory Healthcare offering a bariatric program at CRMC.
+CRMC's General Surgeon, Chet Royals, M.D. has worked alongside Emory Surgeon, Edward Lin, M.D. to develop a successful bariatric program at Bariatric & Metabolic Center. - Pre-diabetes classes The "Change24" class is a Diabetes Prevention Program that is led by a certified Lifestyle Coach.
 The goals are to focus on positive lifestyle intervention classes that help clients make better choices, lose weight, and become more active.
-The curriculum is provided by the Centers for Disease Control and funded by the grant from the Department of Public Health. - Diabetes Self-Management Education Classes Classes are offered each month in two-hour sessions on each Tuesday of the month.
-This allows the participant to schedule the classes at his or her own pace.
+The curriculum is provided by the Centers for Disease Control and funded by the grant from the Department of Public Health. - Diabetes Self-Management Education Classes Classes are offered each month in twohour sessions on each Tuesday of the month.
+This allows the participant to schedule the

+- classes at his or her own pace.
 Overall, the program is designed to provide 10 hours of diabetes education over a 12-month period.
 In other words, the participant will be provided eight hours (four two-hour blocks) of structured education in a class setting and the remaining two-hours will be reserved for individualized training and reinforcement. - Free Clinic Breast Exams In 2019, as an initiative from the Cancer Triad, CRMC performed Free Clinical Breast Exams at its oncology clinic.
 We had six providers volunteer time to perform these exams.
 In total, there were 88 patients, and 29 scheduled mammograms due to suspicious findings and two scheduled OB-GYN follow up appointments.